Nuggets vs. Suns: Odds, spread, over/under - Western Conference Semifinals Game 2

 Nuggets vs. Suns: Odds, spread, over/under and other Vegas lines - Western Conference Semifinals Game 2

-The Denver Nuggets and the Phoenix Suns will match up in Game 2 of the second round of the NBA Playoffs.
+The Denver Nuggets and Phoenix Suns are facing off in the second round of the NBA Playoffs, with Game 2 on tap.

-In this article, you will check out the spread and odds across multiple sportsbooks for the Nuggets vs. Suns matchup.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Nuggets vs. Suns matchup.

 Nuggets vs. Suns Game Info